 The original trailer of Woman of the Year:

 – Woman of the Year was Katharine Hepburn’s passion project.
 She contributed significantly to the script, reading every version and suggesting cuts and changes.
-She also negotiated with studio MGM and made sure the writers got a good salary.
+She also negotiated with studio MGM and made sure that the writers received good salaries.

 – The inspiration for Tess Harding was real-life journalist Dorothy Thompson and the inspiration for Sam Craig was one of the writers’ father Ring Lardner Sr., who is still known for his short stories.